![]() |

 was a long walk in, but it was perfect in that it allowed us to talk and

-dialogue and enjoy both the work and beauty of it all.
-Along the way we crossed several creeks and
+dialogue and enjoy both the effort and beauty of it all.
+Along the route we crossed several creeks and

 made our way to the bank of a large river.